 The Bone Marrow Transplantation Program specializes in the treatment of multiple disease types.
-Our multidisciplinary team has performed nearly 2,000 hematopoietic stem cell transplants (HSCTs) in the program’s 31-year history − currently averaging more than 100 children each year.
-In 2015, our experts performed 109 transplants, making us one of the largest programs in the United States.
+Our multidisciplinary team has performed more than 2,000 hematopoietic stem cell transplants (HSCTs) since the program was founded in 1986.
+Currently the program averages 100 transplants each year, making us one of the largest programs in the United States.
 Our researchers have created exciting and new HSCT approaches for many rare diseases.
 Cincinnati Children’s continues to be recognized by the international community as a center for excellence.

 We offer therapies and techniques that are not widely available.
 For example, we have extensive experience in the use of reduced intensity conditioning (RIC) regimens, a transplant procedure that offers lower doses of chemotherapy, which can offer improved outcomes in very high-risk patients.
 We have pioneered the application of this RIC approach to diseases such as hemophagocytic lymphohistiocytosis (HLH), a pro-inflammatory condition that carries significant life-threatening risks.
 Additionally, we have partnered with industry to create new treatment options that allow many children with HLH to reach HSCT for an ultimate cure.

 The program is certified by the Foundation for the Accreditation of Cellular Therapy for its high-quality patient care and laboratory performance.